the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 _The Turing Way_ is currently a handbook for reproducible data science (https://github.com/alan-turing-institute/the-turing-way).
 This work package will extend _The Turing Way_ into a series of books: "A How To Guide to Data Science", with the current book being one of them.
 Our goal is to capture the vast amounts of knowledge of data science practices from within the Turing community and beyond.
-Following an open source, community driven approach, we will welcome contributions from anyone who can support researchers and practitioners in learning or improving the "how" of conducting world-leading research in data science and AI.
+Following an open source, community driven approach, we will welcome contributions from anyone who can support researchers and practitioners in learning or improving the "how" of conducting world-leading research in data science and artificial intelligence (AI).
-The funding will support a research engineer (1 FTE, 18 months) with expertise in documentation, training, and community building to manage contributions to the book, and four "book dash" events to engage the broader _Turing Way_ community.
+The funding will support a research engineer (1 FTE, 18 months) with expertise in authoring documentation, training, and community building to manage contributions to the books, and four "book dash" events to engage the broader _Turing Way_ community.

 Reproducibility is important, and multifaceted.
 The book currently has chapters on research data management, version control, reproducible computational environments, testing, and continuous integration.
-But reproducibility does not cover core data science practices such as whether the scientific question is appropriately scoped, if the statistical assumptions are correctly managed, whether a suitable algorithm or model was applied, how these results may vary according to differences across systems, in the choice of random seeds, or in how results are visualised to tell a story.
+But reproducibility does not cover core data science practices such as:
+* Is the scientific question is appropriately scoped?
+* Are statistical assumptions correctly managed?
+* Was a suitable algorithm or model applied?
+* How do results vary according to differences across systems?
+* What is the effect of choice of random seeds?
+* How do visualisations change the interpretation?

-The book does not currently include the aspects of data science and AI that define whether work was ethically designed and reported.
+Furthermore, the book does not currently include the aspects of data science and AI that define whether work was ethically designed and reported.
-By curating this knowledge in an accessible format, _The Turing Way_ series will support the the Turing Institute's goals of delivering world class research, training the leaders of tomorrow, and leading the public conversation.
+By curating this knowledge in an accessible format, _The Turing Way_ series will support the Turing Institute's goals of delivering world class research, training the leaders of tomorrow, and leading the public conversation.

 _The Turing Way_ will not replace academic journals or software packages.
 It is a pedagogical opportunity, a translation of research outputs into curated tutorials, case studies and checklists.